AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

-For the other images I refer to the following table from the ![Code][Jupyter_Notebook]
+For the other images I refer to the following table from the [Jupyter_Notebook](https://github.com/AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/blob/master/solution/Traffic_Sign_Classifier.ipynb)

 ![Top 5 predictions][image4]